 Staff Prep 14: Auth & Authorization — JWT, OAuth2, RBAC vs ABAC

 Back to Part 13: Caching Strategies.
-Authentication (who are you?) and authorization (what can you do?) are adjacent problems solved by different tools.
-JWT handles the first efficiently without database lookups.
-OAuth2 handles delegated authorization across services.
-RBAC and ABAC are two models for access control that have very different scaling characteristics.
-Staff engineers need to know all four and when each breaks down.
+Authentication (who are you) and authorization (what can you do) are adjacent problems solved by different tools.
+JWT handles the first without a database lookup on every request.
+OAuth2 handles delegated authorization between services.
+RBAC and ABAC are two access control models that scale very differently.
+A staff engineer needs to know all four, and more importantly, where each one stops working.

 JWT internals: what is in the token

-A JWT (JSON Web Token) is three base64url-encoded parts separated by dots:
+A JWT is three base64url-encoded parts separated by dots: header.payload.signature.

-header.payload.signature.
 The server signs the payload with a secret key.
+Verification doesn't require a database lookup;

 import jwt